pramoditagi/software-setup/SoftwareSetup.md

 If you want to use SSH for communicating with Github, then follow the instructions below.
 Otherwise, you can use the Git Configuration from Web Developer - Getting Started to setup HTTPS communication with Github.
 It's a personal preference and either one will work.

-### Tab Completion
-When working in a Terminal it is extremely helpful to use Tab to complete commands.
-Install the following utility to get complete all bash commands including Git branches (which comes in handy).

-    brew install bash-completion

-After that completes, there will be instructions on adding a snippet of code to your ~/.bash_profile so that it works in a shell.
-The snippet was the following at the time of writing this guide.
-Defer to the commands instructions.

-Add the following line to your ~/.bash_profile:

-    [[ -r "/usr/local/etc/profile.d/bash_completion.sh" ]] && . "/usr/local/etc/profile.d/bash_completion.sh"

 SSH Configuration
 If you want to use SSH, I recommend that you follow the SSH key generation section from Github.
 It is basically just running ssh-keygen.
 I usually DO NOT enter a passphrase when prompted because it kind of defeats the purpose of avoiding to enter your password each time you want to make git requests.
 If that makes you uncomfortable, then I suggest you just go with the HTTPS configuration mentioned above.

 After the SSH key is setup, you need to add the SSH key to your Github account.
 If you do not have a Github account, then follow the instructions on the Github section of Web Developer - Getting Started.
 You can continue on with other portions of this setup guide until that account is created and come back to this when you account is ready.
 Once you have a Github account, you can add the SSH key by following Adding a new SSH key instructions on Github.
 The only thing different is that you go to https://github.cerner.com/settings/ssh instead of github.com to add your key.

+### Tab Completion
+When working in a Terminal it is extremely helpful to use Tab to complete commands.
+Install the following utility to get complete all bash commands including Git branches (which comes in handy).
+Type in terminal

+    atom ~/.inputrc
+Paste the following on separate lines

+    set completion-ignore-case on
+    set show-all-if-ambiguous on
+    TAB: menu-complete

+Hit `command+s` to save changes to .inputrc.
+Open a new Terminal window or tab to open a new session with autocomplete enabled.Type and hit the tab key

 ### Java
 Our REST services are coded with Java, OS X does not include a JDK for development so you need to install Java with the following command.
 We are currently on java 8, but "brew cask install java" currently pulls down java 9, so specify java8 in the command (as shown below).
 Note - We have edited this command on 9-Aug-2021 to ensure we are using adoptopenjdk8 instead of java8